Fractional-order integrator

 A fractional-order integrator or just simply fractional integrator is an integrator device that calculates the fractional-order integral or derivative (usually called a differintegral) of an input.
 Differentiation or integration is a real or complex parameter.
 The fractional integrator is useful in fractional-order control where the history of the system under control is important to the control system output.

+Some industrial controllers use fractional-order PID controllers (FOPIDs), which have exceeded the performance of standard ones, to the extent that standard ones are sometimes considered as a special case of FOPIDs.
+Fractional-order integrators and differentiators are the main component of FOPIDs.